pallets-eco/flask-session/docs/installation.rst

      - ``dynamodb``
      - boto3_
      -
+   * - **Aerospike**
+     - ``aerospike``
+     - aerospike
+     -

 Other storage backends might be compatible with Flask-Session as long as they adhere to the command interfaces used by the libraries listed above.

 Cachelib
 --------

 Flask-Session also indirectly supports storage and client libraries via cachelib_, which is a wrapper around various cache libraries.
 You must also install cachelib_ itselfand the relevant client library to use these.

 .. list-table::